mcaliman/mcaliman.github.io/_posts/en/R/2016-01-10-r-lang-intro-1.md

 tags: [r, data-analysis, en]
 ---

-> â€œWhen debugging, novices insert corrective code; experts remove defective code.â€
+> “When debugging, novices insert corrective code; experts remove defective code.”
 >
-> â€“ Richard E. Pattis
+> – Richard E. Pattis

 I discovered the R programming language almost by chance and was fascinated by it.
 The first thing to know is that R is more than a programming language, it is also a complete development environment.